Paul Skenes: 2025

 On July 6, Skenes was named to the 2025 All-Star Game roster, his second consecutive NL All-Star selection.
 On July 12, National League team manager Dave Roberts named Skenes the starting pitcher for the National League for the game, his second consecutive year to receive the selection.
 Skenes threw a scoreless inning in the All-Star game, striking out Gleyber Torres and Riley Greene and retiring Aaron Judge with a groundout.
 Skenes was named as National League Pitcher of the Month for July after posting a 3–2 record, 0.67 ERA, allowing 21 hits and two earned runs, striking out 36 batters, and walked three in 27 innings.
 It was the first time he earned Pitcher of the Month in his career.
-Skenes' 50 start on August 24 against the Colorado Rockies and he lowered his career ERA to 2.02.
+Skenes' 50th start was on August 24 against the Colorado Rockies, and he lowered his career ERA to 2.02.
 Since the start of the Live Ball Era in 1920, the only pitcher to have a lower ERA over their first 50 starts is Vida Blue, who recorded a 2.01 ERA from 1969-1972.
 On September 10, Skenes pitched five innings, giving up two hits, and striking out eight batters against Baltimore Orioles at Oriole Park at Camden Yards.
 With those eight Ks, Skenes recorded his first 200-strikeout season.
 He became the 8th Pirates pitcher in franchise history to strike out 200 batters in a season, joining Ed Morris, Bob Veale, Óliver Pérez, Mitch Keller, A. J. Burnett, Francisco Liriano, and Gerrit Cole.
 Skenes finished the season with a 1.97 ERA, the first sub-2.00 ERA for a starting pitcher since Justin Verlander's 1.75 ERA with the Houston Astros in 2022.
 He became the fourth player in the live ball era (since 1920) to record an ERA that low in his age-23 season or younger, joining Dwight Gooden (1985 at age 20), Vida Blue (1971, age 21), and Dean Chance (1964, age 23).
 He also set a new franchise record for most strikeouts for a right-handed pitcher, now sitting at 216 after breaking Mitch Keller's record of 210.